Freedom for Others and God

 You probably do not realize how much you try to control other people.

-That thinking denies the reality of their freedom to act badly, even sin, and experience the consequences.
+You are denying the reality of their freedom to misbehave, even sin, and experience the consequences.
 Of course, that is why you are trying to limit their freedom, so they will not experience the consequences.
-And, too often, you want to control other people’s lives for the wrong reason.
+Too often, you want to control other people’s lives for the wrong reason.
 If they change, then you can relax and be happy – at least for a little while.

 I am Only Concerned